Financial risk modeling: Criticism

 Modeling the changes by distributions with finite variance is now known to be inappropriate.
 Benoît Mandelbrot found in the 1960s that changes in prices in financial markets do not follow a Gaussian distribution, but are rather modeled better by Lévy stable distributions.
 The scale of change, or volatility, depends on the length of the time interval to a power a bit more than 1/2.
 Large changes up or down, also called fat tails, are more likely than what one would calculate using a Gaussian distribution with an estimated standard deviation.

-Quantitative risk analysis and its modeling have been under question in the light of corporate scandals in the past few years (most notably, Enron), Basel II, the revised FAS 123R and the Sarbanes–Oxley Act, and for their failure to predict the financial crash of 2008.
+Quantitative risk analysis and its modeling have been under question in the light of corporate scandals in the past few years (most notably, Enron), Basel II, the revised FAS 123R and the Sarbanes–Oxley Act, and for their failure to predict the 2008 financial crisis.

 Rapid development of financial innovations lead to sophisticated models that are based on a set of assumptions.
 These models are usually prone to model risk.
 There are several approaches to deal with model uncertainty.
 Jokhadze and Schmidt (2018) propose practical model risk measurement framework based on Bayesian calculation.
 They introduce superposed risk measures that enables consistent market and model risk measurement.

+Jon Danielsson argues that risk forecasts are very inaccurate, especially in typical sample sizes, and is concerned about their use in regulations.